Martin and Mitchell defection: Early lives and careers

 William Hamilton Martin (May 27, 1931 – January 17, 1987) was born in Columbus, Georgia.
 His family soon moved to Washington state where his father was president of the Ellensburg Chamber of Commerce.
 He graduated from Ellensburg High School after two years.
 After studies at Central Washington College of Education (now Central Washington University), he earned a degree in mathematics from the University of Washington in Seattle in 1947.
 He enlisted in the United States Navy and served from 1951 to 1954, working as a cryptologist with the Naval Security Group in Japan.
 As hobbies, Martin played chess and collected Japanese sword handles (tsuka).

 Bernon F. Mitchell (March 11, 1929 – November 12, 2001) was born and raised in Eureka, California, and enlisted in the US Navy after one year of college.
 He gained experience as a cryptologist during a tour of duty in the Navy from 1951 to 1954, serving in Japan with the Naval Security Group at Kami Seya.
 He stayed on in Japan for another year, working for the Army Security Agency.
-Following his Navy service, in 1957 he earned a bachelor's degree in Statistics at Stanford University.
+Following his Navy service, in 1957 he earned a bachelor's degree in statistics at Stanford University.

 Martin and Mitchell became friends during their Navy service at the Naval communications intercept facility at Kami Seya, Japan.
 They kept in touch as each returned to school after their Navy service and encountered one another again when each was recruited into the National Security Agency (NSA) in 1957.

 Their years at the NSA were uneventful.
 Martin gained enough recognition that he was twice awarded scholarships for study toward a master's degree.

 Background to defection

 Mitchell and Martin became disturbed by what they learned of American incursions into foreign airspace and realized that Congress was unaware of those NSA-sponsored flights.
 In February 1959, in violation of NSA rules, they tried to report what they knew to a Congressman, Ohio Democrat Wayne Hays, who had expressed frustration with the information he was receiving from the NSA.
 In December 1959, the pair visited Cuba, without notifying their superiors as required by NSA procedures.

+According to Galina Mitchell, Bernon Mitchell's widow, Bernon Mitchell and William Martin were not communists; they chose the Soviet Union for two reasons: there women could work equally with men, and because the USSR had a developed chess culture.